saintech/KnittedStocks/README.md

 * [Knit](https://github.com/Sleitnick/Knit) framework
 * [ProfileService](https://github.com/MadStudioRoblox/ProfileService/) for storing per-player persistent state

-All dependencies chould be setted using Config script, see example below.
+All dependencies should be setted using Config script, see example below.

 ## Using